tugrulelmas/AbiokaApi/README.md

 ```

 ## Validation
-Creating a class that inherits CustomValidator<`parameter type`> is enough to validate this parameter type for every service method which has this parameter.
+Creating a class that inherits CustomValidator<`parameter type`> is enough to validate the parameter type for every service method which has this parameter.

 **Example**